laravel/docs/pagination.md

 <a name="using-bootstrap"></a>
 ### Using Bootstrap

 Laravel includes pagination views built using [Bootstrap CSS](https://getbootstrap.com/).
-To use these views instead of the default Tailwind views, you may call the paginator's `useBootstrap` method within the `boot` method of your `App\Providers\AppServiceProvider` class:
+To use these views instead of the default Tailwind views, you may call the paginator's `useBootstrapFour` or `useBootstrapFive` methods within the `boot` method of your `App\Providers\AppServiceProvider` class:

     use Illuminate\Pagination\Paginator;